Why are so many vaccinated people getting COVID right now? - NewsBreak

 Why are so many vaccinated people getting COVID-19 lately?

 A couple of factors are at play, starting with the emergence of the highly contagious omicron variant.
-Omicron is more likely to infect people, even if it doesn’t make them very sick, and its surge coincided with the holiday travel season in many places.Waiting for 911: Paramedics and EMTs stretched thin due to COVID-19
+Omicron is more likely to infect people, even if it doesn’t make them very sick, and its surge coincided with the holiday travel season in many places.What is ‘flurona’ and how common is it?

 People might mistakenly think the COVID-19 vaccines will completely block infection, but the shots are mainly designed to prevent severe illness, says Louis Mansky, a virus researcher at the University of Minnesota.